Al-Mansur: Execution of Abu Muslim and aftermath

+During the reign of al-Mansur, in 150 AH/767 CE a new Persian rebellion broke out in Badghis, under a leader called Ashinas.
+The rebellion aimed to achieve the principles and motives of Behafarid, whose movement was suppressed by the Abbasids before.
+The Abbasids managed to suppress Ashinas' rebellion successfully.

 Foundation of Baghdad

 In 757 CE, al-Mansur sent a large army to Cappadocia which fortified the city of Malatya.
 In this same year, he confronted a group of the Rawandiyya from the region of Greater Khorasan that were performing circumambulation around his palace as an act of worship.
 When in 758/9 the people of Khorasan rioted against al-Mansur in the battle of Al Hashimiya, Ma'n ibn Za'ida al-Shaybani, a general from the Shayban tribe and companion of Yazid ibn Umar al-Fazari, the Umayyad governor of Iraq, appeared at the scene of the uprising completely masked, and threw himself between the crowd and Mansur, driving the insurgents away.
 Ma'n reveals himself to al-Mansur as "he whom you have been searching" and upon hearing this, al-Mansur granted him rewards, robes of honor, rank, and amnesty from previously serving the Umayyad dynasty.

 In 762 two descendants of Hasan ibn Ali rebelled in Medina and Basra.
 Al-Mansur's troops defeated the rebels first in Medina and then in Basra.
 This would be the last major uprising against the caliph al-Mansur.

 To consolidate his power al-Mansur founded the new imperial residence and palace city Madinat as-Salam (the city of peace), which became the core of the Imperial capital Baghdad.
 Al-Mansur laid the foundations of Baghdad near the old capital of al-Mada'in, on the western bank of the Tigris River, a location acceptable to him and his commanders.
 The circular city of about 2.4 km diameter was enclosed by a double-thick defensive wall with four gates named Kufa, Syria, Khorasan, and Basra.
 In the center of the city al-Mansur erected the caliph's palace and the main mosque.
 Al-Mansur had built Baghdad in response to a growing concern from the chief towns in Iraq, Basra, and Kufa that there was lack of solidity within the regime after the death of Abu'l 'Abbas (later known as al-Saffah).
 Another reason for the construction of the new capital was the growing need to house and provide stability for a rapidly developing Abbasid bureaucracy forged under the influence of Iranian ideals.
 The medieval historians al-Tabari and al-Khatib al-Baghdadi would later claim that al-Mansur had ordered the demolition of the Khosrow palace in Ctesiphon so that the material could be used for the construction of the city of peace.